QuantumMaterialsModelling/bands4vasp/README.md

-There are 3 typs of files bands4vasp can handle:
+There are 3 typs of VASP output files bands4vasp is able to read:

-* The **PRJCAR** file is only present if the unfolding procedure in VASP where activated and therefore every energy value can be associated with a so called Bloch character.
-Orbital characters are absent in the PRJCAR file and will be as well for all the derived values and plots form this files.
+* The **PRJCAR** file is present if the unfolding procedure in VASP is activated and therefore every energy value can be associated with a so called Bloch character.

 * The **PROCAR** file comes from calculations with LORBIT (see vaspwiki) and contains all information about the orbitals.